ournetworks/ournetworks.ca/2018/sprints.md

 ```

-After that all you have to do is attend the sprint pitches session on Sunday afternoon to give us a 5 minute overview of the project!
+After that all you have to do is attend the sprint pitches session on Sunday afternoon to give us a 5 minute overview of the project.